cirosantilli/linux-cheat/README.md

 Most useful files:

 - [utils.sh](utils.sh): main dump for utils that fit in no other category such as POSIX utilities.
-- [ubuntu-install.sh](ubuntu-install.sh): software selection and install methods for Ubuntu.
+- [ubuntu/install.sh](ubuntu/install.sh): software selection and install methods for Ubuntu.
 No tutorials.

 #Definition: utils